Methodology

 Data Fusion

-Logicon ingests structured data from multiple independent, authoritative sources spanning different domains.
-Each source covers a distinct signal type — conflict events, macroeconomic indicators, governance quality, sanctions, and media intensity — ensuring no single data provider can create blind spots.
+Logicon ingests structured data from multiple independent, open-source datasets spanning different domains — a multi-source intelligence fusion approach.
+Each source covers a distinct signal type — conflict events, macroeconomic indicators, governance quality, sanctions, and media intensity — ensuring no single data provider can create blind spots in the operational environment.
+Six active OSINT connectors feed the production feature vector: UCDP GED (primary conflict data — 347K geo-coded events), GDELT, FRED, OpenSanctions, V-Dem, World Bank.
+WGI is ingested for Phase 1 wiring; Conflict Forecast API is integrated as external reference; ACLED is used for cross-validation only (no production code, full Content Usage Terms compliance).

-Varieties of Democracy and World Governance Indicators — institutional quality, rule of law, corruption indices
+World Governance Indicators — government effectiveness, rule of law, corruption control (ingested; Phase 1 wiring)

 Feature Extraction